MicrosoftDocs/dynamics365smb-docs-pr.nl-be/business-central/year-how-complete-period-end-processes.md

 ## <a name="intercompany"></a>Intercomp

-* IC-transacties verwerken
+* IC-transacties verwerken.

 ## <a name="calculate-and-process-sales-tax"></a>Btw berekenen en verwerken

-* Vul belastingaangiften in.
+* Belastingaangiften invullen.

 ## <a name="see-related-microsoft-training"></a>Zie gerelateerde [Microsoft-training](/training/modules/close-fiscal-year-dynamics-365-business-central/)